 *John Anthony Miller

-John is the author of To Parts Unknown, In Satan's Shadow, All the King's Soldiers, When Darkness Comes, and Honour the Dead.
+John is the author of To Parts Unknown, In Satan's Shadow, All the King's Soldiers, When Darkness Comes, Honour the Dead and the upcoming Sinner, Saint, or Serpent.
 Motivated by a love of travel and history, John's novels are set in exotic locations during eras of global conflict.
 He lives in South Jersey as a Nuclear Engineer.
 Although his profession dictates that most of his writing resides in a technical arena, fiction has always been his passion.
 He has been writing for years, and has worked one-on-one with an editor from Penguin, who was the instructor in a writing class he attended. www.johnanthonymiller.com

 *Dorothy K. Fletcher